zgoda/brewlog/docs/index.rst

 for easier reuse.
 And because my brewing is sometimes a bit of improvisation, the application was designed to account for it.
 Most of input is not required, recipes can be made as incomplete (or complete) as one sees fit.
-Almost nothing is calculated, there are almost no dependencies, because this is brew tracking, not recipe design.
+Almost nothing is calculated, there are almost no dependencies, because this application is for brew tracking, not for recipe design.
 Seasoned homebrewers know that to grasp a spirit of brew the recipe is almost nothing, and the process is almost everything.

-This is web application written in Python (Flask, SQLAlchemy, Jinja and other usual suspects).
+This is web application written in Python (Flask, SQLAlchemy, Jinja2 and other usual suspects).
 I wanted it to be lightweight so it's not "rich" by any means, rather simplistic.
 And by "lightweight" I mean both sides, server and client.
-It had to be cheap in maintenance too, so it's just database + app server + web server because not much more will fit cheap VPS with 1 core and 1 GB RAM.
+It had to be cheap in maintenance too, so it's just database + app server + web server because not much more will fit in cheap VPS with 1 core and 1 GB RAM.

 I use it mostly on my mobile phone so I made it with that usage model in mind, with all implications like intentional lack of Internet Explorer compatibility.